For far too long, marketing has been seen as a business expense.

 In an uncertain world, marketing is something you can control

-Of course, the success or struggle of your business is not entirely up to you.
 Yes, you make the decisions and put in the time to set the course for growth and prosperity, but events beyond your control can hurt your outlook.
-This could be anything from a supply-chain disruption to a two-year global pandemic that wreaked havoc on global commerce.
+This could be anything from a supply-chain disruption to a two-year global pandemic that wreaks havoc on global commerce.

 Marketing is something you can control.
 Your investment should not slacken, no matter what's going on outside your door.